lindabrGithub/microsoft-365-docs/microsoft-365/compliance/legacy-ediscovery-retirement.md

 - [Office 365 Advanced eDiscovery v1.0](office-365-advanced-ediscovery.md), which is the first version of Advanced eDiscovery that's accessed through a Core eDiscovery case in the Office 365 Security & Compliance Center.
 The retirement of Advanced eDiscovery v1.0 doesn't impact your ability to create and manage Core eDiscovery cases.

 > [!NOTE]
 > The eDiscovery functionality being retired only applies to cloud-based versions of Microsoft 365 and Office 365. eDiscovery functionality in on-premises versions of Exchange and SharePoint will still be supported until further notice.
+This includes searches initiated from on-premises  when both on-prem and cloud mailboxes are in the same search.

 The following sections in this article provide guidance about each feature being retired.
 This information including timelines and alternative tools that you can use instead of the retired tool.